systemics/cuttlefish/README.md

 # Getting Started with Cuttlefish

+example/

+	xBasicApp.cpp: using cuttlebone and gfx, demonstrates bare bones use of ctl\_app.h xRawApp.cpp: using cuttlebone and gfx, demonstrates the "guts" of ctl\_app.h xField.cpp: using cuttlebone and gfx and versor to warp a field of points xAgents.cpp: using cuttlebone and gfx and versor to simulatie a swarm (controlled by a simulator machine)

 ## Download and Install Dependencies

 You'll need to download and install some software before you start developing